Harsh007-source/UGAC-assignment/README.md

 -See all your tasks in a list

--Tasks saved in your browser, even if you reload
+-Tasks saved in your browser, even if you reload tasks persists on dashboard.

 Each task has: